IshaanGhost/desktop-companion/README.md

 ### First Launch

+1. **Launch the application** - Run `DesktopCompanions.exe`
-1. Launch the application - you'll see the compact widgets appear above your taskbar
+2. **Widgets appear automatically** - You'll see both widgets appear above your taskbar
+   - Cat widget on the right
+   - Jar widget to the left of the cat
+3. **System Tray Icon** - Look for the animated icon in your system tray (notification area)
-2. Hover over widgets to see real-time system data in tooltips
+4. **Hover over widgets** - Move your mouse over either widget to see real-time system data
-3. Right-click the system tray icon (or double-click) to open settings
+5. **Access Settings** - Right-click the system tray icon (or double-click) to open configuration window
-4. Configure widgets to your preference:
-   - Enable/disable widgets
-   - Set CPU/battery thresholds
-   - Configure startup and always-on-top behavior

-### Moving Widgets
+### Interacting with Widgets

-- **Drag Handle**: Click and drag the transparent border area around each widget (10px border)
-- The widgets have click-through enabled, so clicks pass through to windows behind them except for the drag handle area
-- Widgets are positioned above the taskbar by default but can be moved anywhere on your desktop

-### Hover Tooltips
+**Hover Tooltips:**

-- **Cat Widget**: Hover to see CPU usage, RAM usage, and current animation state
+- **Cat Widget**: Shows CPU usage, RAM usage, and current animation state
-- **Jar Widget**: Hover to see battery percentage, charging status, and current animation state
+- **Jar Widget**: Shows battery percentage, charging status, and current animation state
-- Tooltips update in real-time as values change
+- Tooltips update automatically as values change (every 500ms)
+- Tooltips appear after hovering for ~1 second

+**Moving Widgets:**
+- **Drag Handle**: Click and drag the transparent border area around each widget (10px border on all sides)
+- Widgets remain visible during dragging
+- Widgets can be positioned anywhere on your desktop
+- Position is remembered between sessions
+- **Reset Position**: Use settings window to reset widgets to default position (above taskbar)

+**Click-Through Behavior:**
+- Widgets allow clicks to pass through to windows behind them
+- Only the drag handle area (10px border) captures mouse clicks
+- This allows you to interact with desktop icons and windows behind the widgets
+- Click-through is temporarily disabled during dragging for smooth operation

 ### System Tray Menu

+Access by right-clicking the system tray icon:

-- **Settings**: Open configuration window
+- **Settings**: Opens configuration window
+  - Configure widget visibility
+  - Adjust CPU and battery thresholds
+  - Set startup behavior
+  - Configure always-on-top
-- **Exit**: Close the application
+- **Exit**: Closes the application completely

-- **Icon Animation**: The system tray icon shows animated cat when normal, goblin when charging/low battery
+**System Tray Icon Behavior:**
+- **Normal Operation**: Shows animated cat icon (8 frames, speed based on CPU)
+- **Charging**: Shows goblin charging icon (green with sparkles)
+- **Low Battery**: Shows goblin low icon (orange/red with warning)
+- **Hover Tooltip**: Shows current CPU and battery status

 ## Configuration